 Wildlife Field Trips

-On the first Wednesday of the month throughout the year, the Club organises a wildlife walk to local sites of interest.
+On the first Wednesday of the month throughout the year, the Club organises a field trip to local sites of interest to record its wildlife.
 Booking is advisable via our Outings Convenor, Peter Proudlove on tel.
-07966-494935 or email him at: peter.j.proudlove@gmail.com
+07966-494935 or email: peter.j.proudlove@gmail.com

 P1450899editweb